adde0109/Ambassador/README.md

 Unlike other solutions, this plugin does not require any special modifications to the client.
 (The player doesn't need to do anything)

-This plugin is right now in it's alpha stage and should not be used in production, use it at your own risk, you have been warned.
+This plugin is right now in its alpha stage and should not be used in production, use it at your own risk, you have been warned.
 ## How to get started:
 ### On the Velocity proxy side:
 1. Download and install this plugin to your proxy.